ndrooo/a.ndr.ooo/pages/index.md

 # a.ndr.ooo

 Welcome to my web page!
-Here are some links:
+Here are some things I'm making on here:

 <lines-list>

-- Some [website-related resources](website-stuff) I've collected for people making personal or hobby websites
+- Some [website-related resources](/website-stuff) I've collected for people making personal or hobby websites
-- **(Under construction)** A web accessibility audit for beginners, to catch the biggest access issues in your website
+- **(Under construction)** A [web accessibility audit](/a11y-audit) for beginners, to catch the biggest access issues in your hobby website

 </lines-list>